-Implement a front-end app (SPA) for creating and managing fruits.
+Implement a front-end app (SPA) for creating and managing fruit records.
 The application allows visitors to browse through the fruit catalog.
-Users may register with an email and password which allows them to create their own fruits info.
+Users may register with an email and a password which allows them to create their own fruit records.
 Fruit authors can also edit or delete their own publications at any time.